 Your pet can also get too much vitamin A. It is toxic at higher levels and can cause vitamin A toxicosis.
 This is usually caused by eating too much organ meat, as organ meat is very high in vitamin A in general.
 The most common symptom is the growth of new bone around the joints.
-This causes a type of arthritis, which can cause pain and stiffness.
+This causes a type of arthritis, which can lead to pain and stiffness.

 In extreme cases, dogs may lose the ability to move their neck or other limbs.
 They may have trouble eating for this reason.
 This can lead to lameness and pain.
 Many dogs will begin to hide from their humans, as petting and other physical contact can cause pain.
 Other problems include paralysis, bone fractures, and decreased liver function.

 For this reason, you should generally be careful with giving your pooch too much liver.
-It is a great treat in small amounts, but should not make up a huge portion of your pet’s diet.
+It is a great treat in small amounts, but should not make up a large portion of your pet’s diet.

 Can You Feed Your Dog Chicken Liver Every Day?

 Should You Cook Chicken Liver for Your Dog?

 It depends on the chicken liver source, but it is generally safer to cook all chicken products, including the liver.
 Raw food isn’t necessarily a bad option, but you do run the risk of salmonellosis or food poisoning.
 After you cook the liver, you can mash it to make it easier to feed as well.

 There are many reasons to feed your pet liver.
 It is full of nutrients and vitamins to improve your pet’s overall health.
-They make very healthy treats.
+Liver can be a very healthy treat.
 However, this is not a food that should comprise the majority of your dog’s diet.
 They contain too many vitamins in many cases.
-It is completely safe for dogs to eat in moderation.
+So, only feed it to your dog in moderation.